What is the purpose of operations management?

 Consider a manufacturing company producing electronic devices as an example of operations management in action.
 The company's operations management team begins by forecasting demand for the devices based on market trends, historical data, and customer preferences.
 Once demand is forecasted, the team develops production plans, including setting production goals, designing manufacturing processes, and determining resource requirements such as materials and manpower.

 Scheduling comes into play as the team creates production schedules, allocating resources to specific tasks and activities within the manufacturing process to ensure smooth operations.
-Throughout the production process, the operations management team monitors and controls production activities to maintain quality standards, minimize waste, and maximize efficiency.
+Throughout the production process, the operations management team monitors and controls production activities to maintain quality standards, minimise waste, and maximise efficiency.
 They regularly evaluate performance against predetermined goals, identifying areas for improvement and implementing corrective actions as necessary to enhance productivity and quality.

 For instance, if there is a deviation from the production schedule or a quality issue arises, the operations management team takes prompt action to address the issue and prevent further disruptions.
 By effectively managing production processes, resources, and quality control measures, the company can meet customer demands, deliver high-quality products, and remain competitive in the market.
 This example illustrates how operations management plays a crucial role in ensuring the efficient and effective functioning of a manufacturing operation.